t1jsh111/2IMA15/README.md

 # 2IMA15
-2IMA15 Geometric Algorithms Jupyter Notebookk
+2IMA15 Geometric Algorithms Jupyter Notebook

-Tasks:
-1. Implement DCEL datastructure
-2. Link DCEL to graph visualization framework
-3. Implement simpler slab point, location datastructure
-4. Implement algorithm to determine point location using the simpler datastructure
-5. Implement more complex vertical decomposition datastructure
-6. Implement algorithm to determine point location using the more complex datastructure
-7. Research how to create an interactive point location widget in jupyter
-8. Compare the simpler and more complex variant on storage and runtime in practice
-9. Write "blog" around the code in a constructive way.
+Implemented:
+- DCEL Datastructure (backend module)
+- Slab Decomposition Algorithm (slab_decomposition_algorithm module)
+- Vertical Decomposition Algorithm (vertical_decomposition_algorithm module)
+- Jupyter Notebook about construction of these algorithms, and how it performs in practice

+In the graph_generation module we consider 2 function to generate some interesting graphs to try the algorithms on.

 Requirements:
-- ipympl
+- ipympl (For jupyter widget)
-- networkx
+- networkx (For graph visualisation in jupyter)
-- matplotlib
+- matplotlib (For graph visualisaton in jupyter)
-- shapely
+- shapely ()
-- numpy
+- numpy (For numeric operations)